 But couples’ staycations come into their own in the less-central parts of London.
-Meandering walks through Columbia Road Flower Market turn into flat whites at independent coffee shops on Broadway Market, and a spot of sunbathing on London Fields.
-Browsing bric-a-brac on Portabello Road escalates into tasting the entire gin menu, and maybe designing your own, at The Ginstitute (you might want to book a room for the night).
+Meandering walks through Columbia Road Flower Market turn into flat whites at independent coffee shops on Broadway Market, and perhaps a picnic on London Fields.
+Browsing bric-a-brac on Portabello Road escalates into tasting the gin menu, and maybe designing your own, at The Ginstitute (you might want to book a room for the night, if not down the road at the couples-friendly Portobello House).
 A cooling dip in the Hampstead Heath ponds inevitably leads to a warming pub dinner and glass of wine at a pub like The Spaniards Inn.
 Do as the locals do and the romance can feel endless.

 Best UK staycations for families